ebonnal/streamable/reddit.md

 I could have worked on pull requests implementing these points into PyFunctional but I have rather started from scratch in order to take my shot at:
 - Proposing another fluent interface (namings and signatures).
 - Leveraging a visitor pattern to decouple the declaration of a `Stream[T]` from the construction of an `Iterator[T]` (at iteration time i.e. in the `__iter__` method).
-- Proposing a light design: a `Stream[T]` is just an `Iterable[T]` decorated with chainable lazy operations and it has not the arbitrary responsabilities of creating its data source and consuming its elements:
+- Proposing a minimalist design: a `Stream[T]` is just an `Iterable[T]` decorated with chainable lazy operations and it is not responsible for the opinionated logic of creating its data source and consuming its elements:
   - let's use the `reduce` function from `functools` instead of relying on a `stream.reduce` method
   - let's use `parquet.ParquetFile.iter_batches` from `pyarrow` instead of relying on a `stream.from_parquet` method
   - let's use `bigquery.Client.insert_rows_json` from `google.cloud` instead of relying on a `stream.to_bigquery` method
-  - same for `json`, `csv`, `psycopg`, `stripe`, ... just use your favorite clients
+  - same for `json`, `csv`, `psycopg`, `stripe`, ... let's use our favorite specialized libraries

-This library may serve as a MVP useful to discuss with maintainers of other more mature libs in the future, but if you like it, feel free to use it and open issues/PRs, I must be an active maintainer.
+Thank you for your time,